glowfic-constellation/glowfic/README.md

 #### Setting up the database

-Once you've taken these steps, you should be able to go into the 'glowfic' folder and execute `rake db:create db:migrate db:seed`, which will set up the database and add some sample information, though no posts will be created.
+Once you've taken these steps, you should be able to go into the 'glowfic' folder and execute `rake db:create`, `rake db:migrate`, `rake db:seed`, which will set up the database and add some sample information, though no posts will be created.

 #### Executing the server